 A committee made up of HLS and HKS faculty (“Faculty Committee”) oversees the joint degree program.
 The Faculty Committee is responsible for making decisions regarding the structure and requirements of the program and for working with the students enrolled in the program.
 The Faculty Committee may also grant exceptions to the requirements in this document, so long as they are not inconsistent with other HLS or HKS rules.

 Prospective students must apply separately and be separately admitted to both the Law School and the Kennedy School schools, each of which will independently review and admit applicants.
 Questions relating to the admissions processes at each school should be addressed directly to the individual admissions offices.

-Once admitted to both schools, students who want to enroll in the joint degree program should send an email indicating their intent to do so to Debra Isaacson, HKS Director of the Master in Public Policy Program, and to Jessican L. Soban, HLS Assistant Dean and Chief Admissions Officer.
+Once admitted to both schools, students who want to enroll in the joint degree program should send an email indicating their intent to do so to Eleni Cortis, HKS Director of the Master in Public Policy Program, and to Jessican L. Soban, HLS Assistant Dean and Chief Admissions Officer.
 In addition, students who apply to both schools and are admitted during the same admissions cycle should contact JD Admissions at HLS and the HKS Office of Admissions about deferring admission, as applicable.